Monopoly on violence: Max Weber's theory

-Criticisms of Weber

-Robert Hinrichs Bates argues that the state itself has no violent power; rather, the people hold all the power of coercion to ensure that order and other equilibriums hold up.
-The implication of this is that there is a frontier of well-being in stateless societies, that can only be surpassed if some level of coercion or violence is used to elevate the complexity of the state.
-In other words, without investing in troops, police, or some sort of enforcement mechanism, early states cannot enjoy the law and order (or prosperity) of more developed states.

 Relation to state capacity

-The capacity of a state is often measured in terms of its fiscal and legal capacity.
-Fiscal capacity meaning the state's ability to recover taxation, and legal capacity meaning the state's supremacy as sole arbiter of conflict resolution and contract enforcement.
+The capacity of a state is often measured in terms of its fiscal and legal capacity, fiscal capacity meaning the state's ability to recover taxation, and legal capacity meaning the state's supremacy as sole arbiter of conflict resolution and contract enforcement.
 Without some sort of coercion, the state would not otherwise be able to enforce its legitimacy in its desired sphere of influence.
 In early and developing states, this role was often played by the "stationary bandit" who defended villagers from roving bandits, in the hope that the protection would incentivize villagers to invest in economic production, and the stationary bandit could eventually use its coercive power to expropriate some of that wealth.

-In regions where state presence is minimally felt, non-state actors can use their monopoly of violence to establish legitimacy, or maintain power.
-For example, the Sicilian Mafia originated as a protection racket providing buyers and sellers in the black market with protection.
-Without this type of enforcement, market participants would not be confident enough to trust their counter-parties to honour contracts and the market would collapse.
+In regions where the state does not establish full control of violence, non-state actors such as the Sicilian Mafia in southern Italy create and fill a market for private protection.

 In unorganized and underground markets, violence is used to enforce contracts in the absence of accessible legal conflict resolution.
 Charles Tilly continues this comparison to say that warmaking and statemaking are actually the best representations of what organized crime can grow into.
 The relationship between the state, markets and violence has been noted as having a direct relationship, using violence as a form of coercion.
 Anarchists view a direct relationship between capitalism, authority, and the state; the notion of a monopoly of violence is largely connected to anarchist philosophy of rejection of all unjustified hierarchy.

 Other

 According to Raymond Aron, international relations are characterized by the absence of widely acknowledged legitimacy in the use of force between states.

 Martha Lizabeth Phelps takes Weber's ideas on the legitimacy of private security a step further, claiming that the use of private actors by the state remains legitimate if and only if military contractors are perceived as being controlled by the state.

-In Encyclopedia of Violence, Peace, & Conflict, Jon D. Wiseman points out that states’ monopoly on violence is conferred by the people of the said state in exchange for protection of their person as well as property, which in turn grant states the ability to coerce and exploit people through, for example, taxation.
+In the Encyclopedia of Violence, Peace, & Conflict, Jon D. Wiseman points out that a state's monopoly on violence is conferred by the people of that state in exchange for protection of their person and property, which in turn grants states the ability to coerce and exploit people through, for example, taxation.